-The DWS ESG database assesses target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, UN Global Compact Assessment, the Freedom House status, and with respect to the investments in companies that are identified as manufacturers - or manufacturers of key components - of anti-personnel mines, cluster munitions, chemical weapons and biological weapons (here, the relative exposures within a Group structure were taken into consideration accordingly).
-The assessment methods for target funds are based on examining the entire portfolio of the target fund, taking into account the investments within the target fund portfolio.
-Depending on the respective assessment category, exclusion criteria (such as tolerance thresholds) that result in exclusion of the target fund are defined.
-Thus, investments that are not compliant with the DWS standards for issuers may be invested in within the portfolios of the target funds.
+The DWS ESG database assesses target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, UN Global Compact Assessment, DWS ESG Quality Assessment, the Freedom House Status and with respect to investments in companies that are considered to be manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons (the shareholdings within a group structure are taken into consideration accordingly).
+The assessment methods for target funds are based on examining the entire target fund portfolio, taking into account the investments within the target fund portfolio.
+Depending on the respective assessment approach, exclusion criteria (such as tolerance thresholds)

+that result in exclusion of the target fund are defined.
+Accordingly, assets may be invested within the portfolios of the target funds that are not compliant with the DWS standards for issuers.